 “Are you saying that kittens are the reason why people end up sleeping in cars?” interjected Ron who clearly had a firm grasp on the wrong end of this particular stick.

 “Not the humans, Ron,” sighed Serafina impatiently.
 “The cats end up homeless and if they aren’t neutered or spayed, they start having kittens and the endless cycle of generational homelessness begins.
-These cats can turn into vicious killers you know.“
+These feral cats can turn into vicious killers you know.“

-Serafina paused, her golden eyes piercing the three us while she gauged the effect of this last statement on her audience.
+Serafina paused, her golden eyes piercing the group while she gauged the effect of this last statement on her audience.
 She wasn’t disappointed.
 Squeak had leapt out of the shrubbery as if being pursued by a knife wielding psychopath, my jaw had dropped to the ground in horror and even Ron had lost his usual swagger.

 “They are literally fighting for survival,” she went on, well into her stride now, “They will attack domestic cats just to steal a few small mouthfuls from a bowl of food, but worse than that, they prey on native wildlife, and this incurs the wrath of the biggest predator on the planet.”